turtlebot/turtlebot4-user-manual/tutorials/create_sd_image.md

 filesystem we can reduce the size of the image we will create.
 Run the following commands, replacing `mmcblk0` with the name of your card if necessary.

-Unmount the partitions if they are mounted"
+Unmount the partitions if they are mounted:
 ```bash
 for part in $(ls /dev/mmcblk0p*); do
   sudo umount $part